katydecorah/katydecorah.github.io/code/_posts/2023-12-14-now-reading-feature.md

 ---
-title: How I built "Now reading" feature on my site
+title: How I built a "Now reading" feature
 image: 2023-12-14-now-reading-feature.png
 tags:
   - GitHub
 ---

+I added a [Now reading]({{site.url}}#now-reading) section to my site to share the book I'm currently reading.
+It's powered by GitHub Actions and the pressure that comes when all my library loans become available on the same day.

-I added a "Now reading" section to my main page and it's powered by GitHub Actions.
-I wrote about this idea last year when I built a [an e-paper display to show the book I'm reading](/code/now-reading/).
+(I wrote about this idea last year when I built a [an e-paper display to show the book I'm reading](/code/now-reading/).)

 ## New outputs in read-action

 To make this feature work, I updated [read-action](https://github.com/katydecorah/read-action) (my GitHub action that keeps track of my books in a JSON file) to add an [output parameter](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter).
 This output parameter, `nowReading`, is the metadata of the book I'm currently reading.

-This means that every time I call read-action to add a book I started, it will return back exactly the data I need to display that book on my site (but I still need to get that data from a private repository to my public repository).
+This means that every time I call read-action to add a book I started, my workflow will now have access to a parameter that has the data I need to display that book on my site.
+But, I still need to get that data from a private repository to my public repository.

 ## Pass data from repository to repository

 Since I run read-action in a private repository, I used a [repository dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch) to pass the book data to my public repository.
 I did this by updating the workflow in my private repository to add a step after read-action.
-This new step checks read-action has the output `nowReading`.
+This new step checks if read-action has the output parameter `nowReading`.
 If it does, then it will use [repository-dispatch](https://github.com/peter-evans/repository-dispatch) to send the contents of `nowReading` to my public repository as an event.

 {% raw %}